boxicmd/tasksrv/README.md

 # tasksrv
-Server for Taskcal, in GoLang.
+Server for Taskcal and TaskCalM, in GoLang.